cmse822/cmse822.github.io/index.md

-# Syllabus - CMSE 822
+# Syllabus - CMSE/CSE 822

-## Fall 2020, Michigan State University
+## Spring 2023, Michigan State University

-This graduate-level course covers the practical and theoretical aspects of parallel and high-performance computing in science and engineering.
+This graduate-level course covers the practical and theoretical aspects of  high-performance parallel computing in science and engineering.

 ### Course Goals